Myfanwy Lloyd Evans

 Interviewed on Ffermio (S4C - Welsh language rural affairs TV programme).

-Featured in the Farmers Guardian and Daily Post newspaper talking about the cookery school.
+Featured in the Farmers Guardian and Daily Post talking about the cookery school.